DJRamosA/AC-PLT/README.md

 ## Usages

-The main model is in the [CA_PLT.ipynb](\src\CA_PLT.ipynb), the same jupyter notebook has the instructions.
+The main model is in the [AC_PLT.ipynb](\src\AC_PLT.ipynb), the same jupyter notebook has the instructions.
 To use this model the dataset has to have 3 columns: `concept`, `feature`, and `codification`.
 In this corresponding order to use in the model.

 In the section of **Set of the Language**, there is a section where you can choose the language of your preference (if you download the word2vec specified in [Requirements](##Requirements)).